UnityGrave/ITDBADMGroup1/README.md

 - Docker Desktop installed and running
 - Git for version control
+- Composer (for local dependency management)
+- Node.js and npm (for asset compilation)
 - At least 4GB of available RAM

 ### Quick Setup